cap-js/sdm/README.md

 SAP Document Management's virus-scan service does not support files above 400 MB.
 When `isVirusScanEnabled: true` is set on the SDM service binding, the plugin rejects uploads larger than 400 MB with HTTP 409 and a descriptive error message before any data is streamed, instead of letting the request fail later at the SDM side.
 Repositories without virus scanning are unaffected.

-### Tested File Sizes

-Verified with file sizes 500 MB, 1 GB, and 2 GB on Cloud Foundry single-tenant and multi-tenant scenarios.

 ## Support for Technical User
 The CAP OData operations can be performed on attachments using a technical user.
 This flow can be used for machine-to-machine (M2M) interactions, where user involvement is not necessary.